California Solar Incentives And Rebates To Help With The Cost Of Going Solar

 One of the reasons that renewable power has been so popular in California are policies encouraging solar installations.
 For example, the California solar mandate requires that all new homes have solar panels, and the mandate will soon expand to new commercial properties.
 In addition, there are several state incentives that reduce the total cost of going solar.

-And don’t forget about the federal tax credit, which can reduce the total system cost of a solar installation by 26% in 2022 or 22% in 2023.
+And don’t forget about the federal tax credit, which can reduce the total system cost of a solar installation by 30% if installed before 2033.
 To qualify, solar homeowners will need to have a tax liability to the IRS.

 Also, the solar investment tax credit is available at the same rate for commercial projects.
 However, be careful not to give tax advice to residential or commercial customers.
 Instead, recommend they speak with a tax expert to determine eligibility for the federal solar tax credit.